A complete integration

 Once you have added all the recommended activities above, make sure to verify the following before going live in production:

-Check the debugger for any warnings or errors.
-See the Quickstart section for guidance
+:white-check-mark: Check the debugger for any warnings or errors.
+See the Integration guide for guidance